adrianosferreira/wp-plugin-skeleton/README.md

 That's just another skeleton for quickly prototyping of WordPress plugins.

+It comes out of the box with:

+- PHPStan
+- PHP_CodeSniffer
+- PHPUnit
+- Travis Yaml file
+- Twig
+- Make commands

 ## Installation

 It's recommended that you use Composer to install this library.